Profile image of Sara Gourley

 Professional statement

-Sara holds a Master’s degree in Clinical Mental Health Counseling from Idaho State University.
-She has additional training in trauma-informed care, mindfulness, and experiential therapy.
-Before becoming a counselor, Sara spent over a decade supporting senior leaders in high-pressure environments, an experience that informs her insight into the emotional toll of being outwardly successful yet inwardly overwhelmed.
-She offers remote therapy to adults across Idaho.
+Sara holds a Master's degree in Clinical Mental Health Counseling from Idaho State University, with additional training in trauma-informed care, EFT, and somatic therapy.
+Before becoming a counselor, she spent over a decade supporting senior leaders in high-pressure corporate environments — an experience that directly informs her work with high-achieving adults navigating stress, identity, and burnout.

 Message to clients